 Post-operative discomfort is normal after oral surgery procedures.
 Start taking the pain medication before the local anesthesia or numbness wears off.
 We also offer a long-term injectable therapeutic called Exparel that numbs the surgical site for 2-3 days.
 Please use the following instructions to help control the amount of discomfort that you may have:

 - For the first 24 – 72 hours, we recommend taking the prescription strength ibuprofen 600 – 800 mg as scheduled to help limit the inflammation and resulting pain.
 Please make sure you do not take this medication on an empty stomach.
 If you have stomach disturbances, you may benefit from taking an acid reducer such as famotidine (Pepcid), which can be obtained without a prescription.

-- If your pain is moderate to severe and/or not resolved with ibuprofen, then you can work in the narcotic pain medication (Norco, Tylenol #3) and alternate the two in a staggered fashion.
+- If your pain is moderate to severe and/or not resolved with ibuprofen, then you can work in another medication such as acetaminophen or narcotic pain medication (Norco, Tylenol #3) and alternate the two in a staggered fashion.
 The narcotic pain medicine will make you groggy and will slow down your reflexes.
 Do not drive an automobile or work around machinery.
 Avoid alcoholic beverages.
 Be sure to eat something prior to taking pain medication to reduce nausea.